sitetester/scala-http-framework/README.md

 - Routes are based on ScalaRoute.
 - Views are loading with passed params
 - Request/Response objects are functional.
 We can see each one's functionality in their respective classes.
+- Unit tests added
+- Db access is provided
+- Templating is functional along with basic filters and functions